Copy protection: 1980s

+After Sheldon Richman wrote in 1985 about unexpected messages ("The Shadow knows.
+Trashing program disk") and sounds occurring during use of a legitimate copy of a Microsoft application, the company removed copy protection from some software.
+Jeff Raikes of Microsoft attributed the messages to a former employee.
 A 1987 Computerworld survey found that Lotus 1-2-3's copy protection was the top complaint, with one customer stating that it "just makes life miserable for people".
 Lotus said that it would remove copy protection on future releases of the software.
+(The United States Air Force preferred non copy-protected software, affecting vendors' bids to sell products like 1-2-3 and competitors to the military.)
 In 1989, Gilman Louie, head of Spectrum HoloByte, stated that copy protection added about $0.50 per copy to the cost of production of a game.
 Other software relied on complexity; Antic in 1988 observed that WordPerfect for the Atari ST "is almost unusable without its manual of over 600 pages!".
 (The magazine was mistaken; the ST version was so widely pirated that the company threatened to discontinue it.)

 Copy protection sometimes causes software not to run on clones, such as the Apple IIcompatible Laser 128, or even the genuine Apple IIc, or Commodore 64 with certain peripherals.

 To limit reusing activation keys to install the software on multiple machines, it has been attempted to tie the installed software to a specific machine by involving some unique feature of the machine.
 Serial number in ROM could not be used because some machines do not have them.
 Some popular surrogate for a machine serial number were date and time (to the second) of initialization of the hard disk drive or MAC address of Ethernet cards (although this is programmable on modern cards).
 With the rise of virtualization, however, the practice of locking has to add to these simple hardware parameters to still prevent copying.